Rosenwald School: Preservation

+After the Supreme Court's 1954 Brown v.
+Board of Education decision (which declared school segregation unconstitutional), the buildings were frequently abandoned or dismantled.

 In some communities, surviving structures have been preserved because of the deep meaning they had for African Americans as symbols of the dedication of their leaders and communities to education.
 Others were threatened by lack of funds in rural areas, urbanization, changes in demographics, changing styles of education to consolidated and integrated schools, and other social changes.

 Former Rosenwald students have led some efforts to preserve Rosenwald Schools.
 For example, in Georgia, three former Rosenwald Schools were preserved by the efforts of former students and Georgia's Historic Preservation Division, leading to their being listed on the National Register of Historic Places by 2001.

 In 2001, the National Trust for Historic Preservation named Rosenwald Schools near the top of the country's most endangered places and created a campaign to raise awareness and money for preservation.
 At least 60 former Rosenwald Schools are listed on the National Register of Historic Places.
 In 2015, the National Trust classified the Rosenwald Schools as National Treasures.

-A Rosenwald School in East Columbia, Texas, was donated to the Columbia Historical Museum in West Columbia, Texas, in 2002.
-The City of West Columbia gave permission to move the building onto a city park behind the museum and restoration work began.
-In 2009, the museum received a $50,000 grant from Lowe's and the National Trust and restoration was completed.
-The Columbia Rosenwald School opened to the public on Oct.
-24, 2009, as the only interpretive center in the nation.
-More than 80 percent of the building is original, including the teacher's chair, the slate boards and a student desk.